 Venom allergy shots (immunotherapy) may be the therapy of choice for stinging insect allergy.
 Venom immunotherapy is a series of injections given over a period of 5 years or longer.
 This process is like vaccines.
 It reduces your sensitivity to venom by injecting more venom gradually over time.

-If you need an appointment for further evaluation for possible stinging insect allergy, contact our office at (920) 435-6601 and we will schedule an appointment for you to see our Board Certified Allergist.
+If you need an appointment for further evaluation for possible stinging insect allergy, contact our office at (920) 435-6601 and we will schedule an appointment for you to see our board-certified allergist.